Robert Francis Burns

 Robert Francis Burns (1840 – 25 September 1883) was an Irish Australian murderer and probable serial killer.
 He was hanged at Ararat Gaol in September 1883, convicted of the murder of Michael Quinlivan near Wickliffe in western Victoria.
-After Burns' death the hangman made a sensational claim that the prisoner had stated to him, prior to the execution, that he had murdered eight people in total, five in Victoria and three in New South Wales.
+After Burns's death the hangman made a sensational claim that the prisoner had stated to him, prior to the execution, that he had murdered eight people in total, five in Victoria and three in New South Wales.
 The revelation prompted speculation in the colonial press, attempting to identify other murder victims with whom Burns had been associated.

 Biography

 Early life

 Robert Francis Burns was born in 1840 in county Limerick in Ireland.

 Emigration and marriage

 Burns arrived in Australia as part of the mass migration largely stimulated by the gold-rushes of the 1850s.
 He emigrated to the colony of Victoria aboard the White Star, a ship of the White Star Line, which departed from Liverpool in England and arrived in Melbourne on 19 January 1860.
 The passenger list describes Burns as a labourer, aged 19 years and of Irish descent.

 In January 1868 Burns married Ellen O'Leary at Mount Gambier in South Australia.
 O'Leary was a recent immigrant to Australia; born at Killarney in county Kerry, Ireland, she arrived in Adelaide in June 1866 aboard the immigrant vessel Charlotte Gladstone, accompanied by her older brother Cornelius and younger sister Johanna.
 Robert and Ellen Burns had eight children born between 1868 and 1880, two of whom died in infancy.

 During the early 1870s Burns and his family were living at Allendale East, in the Mount Gambier district.
 By 1877 the family had relocated to the Hamilton district in Victoria, living at Dunkeld from 1878.
 Burns selected a 70-acre block of land near Dunkeld.
-By December 1881 Burns' wife and family were living at Stawell.
+By December 1881 Burns's wife and family were living at Stawell.
 When he was arrested in April 1882 Burns told a police constable that his wife and children were "living near the police station at Stawell".

 Burns was probably attracted to the Hamilton and Stawell districts by the proliferation of work opportunities offered by the construction of railways in the colony of Victoria.
 The rail link from Ballarat to Ararat opened in April 1875, leading to further railway works in the Ararat district as the township developed into a major rail junction.
 In February 1876 the railway line from Ararat, north-west to Stawell was opened.
 This line was extended to Murtoa in December 1878.
 In April 1877 a railway to the south-west was opened, joining Ararat with Dunkeld.
 This line was later extended to Hamilton and Portland.
 The railway worker, or navvy, was employed by contractors to provide the manual labour to fell trees, lay sleepers and tracks, excavate cuttings and construct embankments.
 The workers lived in tent camps, with only basic necessities, located near the construction works.